pvtl/docker-dev/README.md

 # A LAMP Local Development Environment on Docker

 __An everyday local development environment for PHP Developers.__ At [Pivotal Agency](https://pivotal.agency), we've done a _buuunnnch_ of R&D to find the best local dev tools for our team.
 This is the result of our hard work.
-It's put to paces everyday by our team, we hope it can also help yours.
+This tool has been put to its paces everyday by our team, we hope it can also help yours.

 ---